mattferris/mexpar/Readme.md

 ```

 `ontoken()` accepts a token type as it's first argument and a subroutine
 reference as it's second argument.
-The handler for `T_FOO` demonstrates an
+The handler for `T_FOO` demonstrates a
 registering anonymous subroutine as a handler, while `T_BAR` demonstrates
 registering an existing subroutine as a handler.